Code-Institute-Submissions/Declan446-User-Centric-Frontend-Development-Milestone-Project_NovResub/README.md

-Declan O'Reilly
-Frist Milestone Project
+# User Centric Frontend Development Milestone Project

-User Centric Frontend Development Milestone Project
+**About:** I have based my User Centric Frontend Development Milestone Project on a fan page for Australian rock band ACDC.
+I plan to create a clear, easy and well-structured fan page so that people of all ages can find information about the band and up coming gigs with ease.

+**Personal reason** I choose ACDC because I've been a huge fan for a number of year's.
+I love their music and i also love the colour's associated with the band.
+Another reason for this fan page is that the majority of ACDC fans would be in their twilight years and may find it hard to navigate ACDC's official fan page because theirs a lot happening on the page.
+As a younger ACDC fan i find it easy to locate and access information about the band but i can see why older people would find the fan pages overwhelming.
+So with all this in mind i plan to make my page very clear and easy to navigate.

 UX:

 My project is a ACDC fan page.
-I choose ACDC because i've been a fan for a number of year's.
-I love their music and i also love the colour's associated with them.

 The first step of my ux designs was finding out what a ACDC fan would like to see on my page.
 So i asked a few friend's who are huge ACDC fan's.
 After only a few minutes we come up with a list.